JK211/PIC-BI_batch_identification/README.md

 - tate_bilinear_pairing 0.6
 - statsmodels 0.14.1

-We recommend installing strictly the above version and utilizing conda and pip for unified management.
+We recommend installing the above version, and utilizing conda/pip for unified management.

 ## Usage